Interim Head of Department

 Martin H.L.
 Chow received his Higher Diploma in Electronic Engineering from Hong Kong Polytechnic in 1978, his B.Sc.(Eng.) in Electrical Engineering from the University of Hong Kong in 1980, his M.Sc. in Systems Engineering from the University of Surrey, UK, in 1984 and his Ph.D., in the area of power-factor-corrected switching regulators, from this department in 1999.
 In the course of his career, he has worked in the area of RF circuit design with Philips, Hong Kong and in the area of switch-mode power supplies design with Thomson, Singapore.
 His M.Sc. dissertation is about direct-conversion receiver.
 In 1985, he started his teaching career at Hong Kong Polytechnic and is currently a senior lecturer in the Department of Electronic & Information Engineering.
 His current research interest is in the area of high performance power-factor-corrected switching regulators.

-Optical imaging, information optics, optoelectronic system, information security
+Optical imaging, information optics, phase retrieval and holography, optoelectronic system

 Tel/Fax: +852 2766 6646 / +852 2362 8439

-Dr Chen Wen received his B. Eng. and M. Eng. degrees from Chongqing University, China, in 2003 and 2006, respectively.
-Subsequently, he received Ph.D. degree in National University of Singapore, Singapore, in 2010.
-Dr Chen has conducted extensive research as Research Associate (2010) and Research Fellow (2011-2015) in the Department of Electrical and Computer Engineering, National University of Singapore, Singapore.
+Wen CHEN received Ph.D. degree in National University of Singapore.
+He has conducted extensive research work as Research Associate and Research Fellow in the Department of Electrical and Computer Engineering, National University of Singapore.
 He was a visiting scholar in Rowland Institute, Harvard University, U.S.A. from March 2013 to June 2013.
+He is currently an Assistant Professor in the Department of Electronic and Information Engineering, The Hong Kong Polytechnic University.

-Dr Chen has published more than 60 international journal and conference papers, and some publications have been highlighted or reported, such as AIP press release.
-Dr Chen fulfills many professional services, and is an active reviewer for many important journals in his research field.
-He actively attends academic activities, and was awarded to attend Global Young Scientists Summit @one-north2014.
+He has published many papers in international journals and conferences, and some publications have been highlighted or reported, such as AIP press release.
+He has fulfilled many professional services, such as an Editorial Board Member for “Scientific Reports” Journal, an Associate Editor for “IEEE Access” Journal and an active reviewer for many important journals in his research field.
+He was recognized as an outstanding reviewer for OSA publishing (Optical Society of America) in Aug.
+2016.
+He actively attended academic activities, and was awarded to attend Global Young Scientists Summit @ Singapore One-North 2014.

-Dr Chen's current research interests focus on information security, applied cryptography algorithms, optical encryption and authentication, designs of optoelectronic systems, quantitative phase retrieval, numerical reconstruction, digital holography, computer-generated hologram, fringe projection, optical imaging, microscopy, non-destructive evaluation/test, signal/image processing and compressive sensing.
+Dr Wen CHEN's current research interests focus on information optics, optical/photonic encoding and authentication, optical information security, big data environment, optical imaging, optoelectronic systems, quantitative phase retrieval, numerical reconstruction, digital holography, computer-generated hologram, fringe projection, optical interferometry, microscopy, non-destructive evaluation/test by optical means, optical signal/image processing, and compressed sensing.

 Tel/Fax: +852 3400 3557 / +852 2362 8439